 Credit card rewards

 The best rewards come with cards that require an annual fee.
 The fee is worthwhile if you get more value from your rewards than the cost of the fee.
-For example, the Chase Sapphire Preferred has a $95 annual fee after the first year.
+For example, the Chase Sapphire Preferred has a $95 annual fee.
 To make the card worthwhile, you just need to earn $95 or more in annual rewards.
 Conservatively, that requires spending about $9,500 per year to break even.

 But there’s more!
 That same card offers a signup bonus of 100,000 points if you spend $4,000 on the card in the first three months you have it (offer at the time this was written; it can change at any time).
 That’s worth $1,250 in free travel when booking through the Chase rewards portal, or more when transferring to airline partners for high-value awards.